Skip navigation

 The advantages of rapid tests include:

 • Fast results.
 This may allow you to get treatment faster.
-Faster treatment can reduce the severity of your symptoms, and may help prevent the spread of disease
+Faster treatment can reduce the severity of your symptoms and may help prevent the spread of disease.

 • Easy to use.
 They can be done by non-medical workers and volunteers who have been trained to do the test.
 You may even be able to perform a rapid test on yourself.

-• Little or no special equipment required.
+• Little or no special equipment is required.
 This is especially useful in areas with limited resources or access to specialized labs.

 • Lower sensitivity than lab tests.
 Sensitivity means how well a test can identify a disease or condition.
 Rapid tests are not as good as lab tests at finding diseases in the earliest stages of infection.